Rules of Engagement/FAQ

 Here are Rules of Engagement and FAQ for the show and lots of the other projects in which Airspeed is involved.
 This FAQ is updated occasionally as things come to mind or updates otherwise become necessary.
-The plan is to turn the then-current edition of the FAQ unto an Airspeed audio episode every two years or so (the last time being January of 2011) to keep everyone updated and to provide some background to newcomers to the show.
+The plan is to turn the then-current edition of the FAQ into an Airspeed audio episode every few years (the last time being June of 2014) to keep everyone updated and to provide some background to newcomers to the show.
+This page was last edited 2015-07-13.

 __________________________________________________________